 Where can I contact the organiser with any questions?

 If you have further questions, do get in touch using one of the options on our Contact Us page.

 For face-to-face courses, the Renewal Centre has been through a risk review and implemented the precautions for safe use of the venue.
 The maximum number of participants in the venue is ten to enable the two-meter distancing, with face coverings – we are restricting it to a maximum of eight for this course.
 Outside of tier-4 lockdown guidance permits the meeting of more than 6 people for training, with social distancing.
 The course will run simultaneously online if you would rather attend that way, or if tighter restrictions come into force during the course.
 Mark, the trainer, will wear a face shield.

-Attend online or face-to-face?
+Attend the Deepening and Sustaining Mindfulness course online or face-to-face?

 We’re often asked if it’s better to attend online or face-to-face.
 Ideally, we would all attend face-to-face to get the most engaging experience, but where that’s isn’t possible or appropriate, attending live via web conferencing is a good alternative, and still an improved experience over a pre-recorded course.
 It is possible to mix attendance, sometimes in the venue (assuming spaces are available) and sometimes online.
 This hybrid approach enables you to meet Mark and some of the attendees, but also provides the flexibility to join online as the need arises.

 If we go into COVID19 lockdown, the course will continue at the same time and dates, online.
 If you don’t want to join the course this way, you’ll be welcome re-join the course on the next run, or receive a pro-rata course refund – whichever you prefer (there may be situations where the course can’t continue online, in which case a pre-rata refund will be provided).

 What if there is a session I can’t make it?